 Work fast.
 You want the dough to be firm and chilled.
 If the gluten free sugar cookie dough starts to soften too much, and you find it hard to transfer the cut dough to the sheet pan, return the dough to the fridge so it can harden.

 Refrigerate overnight.
-While these gluten free sugar cookies can be made within an hour of chilling, I like the texture best when the dough is refrigerated over night.
+While these gluten free sugar cookies can be made within 2 hours of chilling, I like the texture best when the dough is refrigerated over night.
 When the sugar, butter, and flour have more time to meld together, it yields a better textured cookie.

 If you don’t have salted butter, be sure to add a big pinch of salt when adding the flour into the dough.